Escape From Tomorrow (2013) – Film Review

 On a positive note, despite much of the on-screen action being limited to punches and judo holds with barely any blood to be seen, the fight choreography itself is efficiently constructed.
 The only distracting aspect of these action-filled sequences is that Ray and Emil somehow turn out to be more accurate shots than the prison’s highly-trained guards as they gun them down one at a time without breaking a sweat.

 In summary, although action fanatics will get their fill of violence, thrills and cheesy one-liners, Escape Plan is a relatively uninspired action-thriller when compared to any of the 1980s and 1990s classics that made Stallone and Schwarzenegger’s careers skyrocket.
-With strange dialogue, inconsistent production design and a forgettable original score, it’s a shame that Escape Plan couldn’t reach the high levels of excitement that combining two action legends brings with it.
-Even if there is still satisfaction in seeing Stallone and Schwarzenegger side-by-side at long last.
+With strange dialogue, inconsistent production design and a forgettable original score, it’s a shame that Escape Plan couldn’t reach the high levels of excitement that uniting two action legends brings with it, even if there’s still satisfaction in seeing Stallone and Schwarzenegger fighting side-by-side at long last.
 Rating: high 4/10.

 escape_plan-p877555